The 2008 Philippines Chairmanship

 27-30 October 2008, Manila, Philippines

-The second GFMD meeting, hosted by the Philippines in Manila on 27-30 October, 2008, marked another major achievement in the international debate on migration and development.
+The second GFMD Summit meeting, hosted in Manila in October 2008, marked another major achievement in the international debate on migration and development.
 It was the first truly global meeting on migration and development in the Philippines and for Asia.
 It attracted the participation of more than 1130 delegates, representing some 163 UN Member States and Observers, 33 international organizations and 220 Civil Society participants.
-Its overarching theme was “Protecting and Empowering Migrants for Development”.

-The Civil Society Days attracted the participation of 220 delegates from non-state organizations and bodies.
-The two-day meeting was organized by the Ayala Foundation, Inc. (AFI), which had 13 years extensive and direct experience in development-related projects involving Filipino migrants and diaspora.
+The Civil Society Days also attracted the participation of 220 delegates from non-state organizations and bodies.
+The two-day meeting was organized by the Ayala Foundation, Inc. (AFI), an organization with 13 years extensive and direct experience in development-related projects involving Filipino migrants and diaspora.

-In the Roundtable session on the Future of the Forum, the UN Secretary-General’s Special Representative on Migration and Development confirmed that the GFMD had established itself as a most useful tool to promote effective dialogue and exchange between government policy-makers in a constructive atmosphere.
-It also had a real impact at the national level by generating greater policy coherence, including through the GFMD national focal points.
+During the special session on the Future of the Forum, the UN Secretary-General’s Special Representative on Migration and Development, Mr. Peter Sutherland, confirmed that the GFMD had established itself as a very useful tool to promote effective dialogue and exchange between government policy-makers in a constructive atmosphere.
+Members also appreciated the GFMD as having had a real impact at the national level by generating greater policy coherence, including through the GFMD national focal points.